Detailed assembly and construction instructions for building the ESCTL Door Controller board and associated components.

 Construction Details

-The wiring logic depends on whether you are using the Serial (RS232) or Ethernet version of the controller.
+The wiring logic depends on whether you are building the Serial (RS232) or Ethernet version of the controller.

 • Serial Version: Connect TX-TX and RX-RX between the RS232 driver and the Arduino.